Lradovan/CSE244A_Project/README.md

 Emoji artwork used in this benchmark is derived from the SerenityOS Emoji Project and is licensed under the BSD 2-Clause License.
 Copyright © 2018–2023 the SerenityOS developers, Linus Groh, and Gegga Thor.
 The full license text is provided in `licenses/serenityos-emoji.txt.`

+The dataset is located under `data/test.jsonl`, and can be viewed in the browser by following step 4 below.
+The following steps can be used to re-create the dataset from the source art.

 1. Download the serenity OS emojis from [here](https://emoji.serenityos.org/).

 2. Convert the emoji images into a JSONL dataset comprised of emoji-encoded grids: